 - The co-circulation of several lineages/variants in the community increases the possibility of the occurrence of mixed infections, i.e., the same individual is simultaneously infected by more than one of them.
-In this context, mixture of their genetic material might occur, resulting in a hybrid genetic profile, commonly designated as "recombinant". - Currently, several SARS-CoV-2 recombinants have been described at a global scale (e.g., Delta+Omicron BA.1 or BA.1+BA.2), with novel designations being assigned to the recombinants with epidemiological/functional relevance.
+In this context, mixture of their genetic material might occur, resulting in a hybrid genetic profile, commonly designated as "recombinant". - O Currently, several SARS-CoV-2 recombinants have been described at a global scale (e.g., Delta+Omicron BA.1 or BA.1+BA.2), with novel designations being assigned to the recombinants with epidemiological/functional relevance.
 In Portugal, the few recombinant viruses identified so far were detected in sporadic cases in the weekly random surveys.
 Among these, we highlight cases associated with the recombinants internationally designated as XM, XN, XE and XH, being that all are characterized by a hybrid genetic profile where an initial part of the genome corresponds to lineage BA.1 and the rest to lineage BA.2.
 In this report, it is also highlighted the detection of a potential recombinant between lineages BA.5 and BA.2.35, both co-circulating in Portugal for several weeks.
-Similarly to other recombinant SARS-CoV-2 detected so far in Portugal, there is no evidence that these recombinants might present functional differences (e.g., differences in transmissibility and immune evasion) from the parental lineages BA.1 and BA.2. - Dynamic tables summarizing the frequency and geotemporal spread of the variants/lineages identified so far as well as the mutations of interest in protein Spike in each of them are available in the website.
+Similarly to other recombinant SARS-CoV-2 detected so far in Portugal, there is no evidence that these recombinants might present functional differences (e.g., differences in transmissibility and immune evasion) from the parental lineages BA.1 and BA.2.

+• Dynamic tables summarizing the frequency and geotemporal spread of the variants/lineages identified so far as well as the mutations of interest in protein Spike in each of them are available in the website.

 Figure 4.
-Evolution of the weekly relative frequency of SARS-CoV-2 lineages in each Health Region, between ISO weeks 14 (4-10 April) and 20 (16-22 May), 2022.
-The plots highlight the BA.1 (including its sublineage BA.1.1), BA.2 sub-lineages with relative frequency \geq 1% in at least one Region in week 15 (sampling closed), BA.3, BA.4 and BA.5 (all classified as Omicron by WHO).
+Evolution of the weekly relative frequency of SARS-CoV-2 lineages in each Health Region, between ISO weeks 17 (25 April-1 May) and 21 (23-29 May), 2022.
+The plots highlight the BA.1 (including its sublineage BA.1.1), BA.2 sub-lineages with relative frequency ≥1% in at least one Region in week 15 (sampling closed), BA.3, BA.4 and BA.5 (all classified as Omicron by WHO).
 BA.1.1 = BA.1.1 and sub-lineages; BA.1 = BA.1 and sub-lineages (with exception of BA.1.1 and descendent sub-lineages).

-It is expected that the frequencies presented for the last week under analysis (ISO week 20) might change in the next report, given that some data from that period is still being processed.
-Of note, as of the date of publication of this report, no sequences from ISO week 20 were available from the Autonomous Region of Madeira.
+\It is expected that the frequencies presented for the last week under analysis (ISO week 21) might change in the next report, given that some data from that period is still being processed.